 As you can see, there are a few different ways that the read requests can be directed, and the path taken depends on whether the file is cached and valid.
 There are several scenarios in which the origin can invalidate a cached file.
 The first is when there is a write to the file.
 This write can be performed from a cache or directly at the origin.
 The next scenario is when there is a read of a file at the origin.
 By default, the atime-update property of a volume is set to true, so, if there are many reads at the origin, then there can be many invalidations that cause the FlexCache volume to continually read from the origin.
 This setting is not optimal.
 Therefore, NetApp recommends disabling atime-updates at the origin volume.
-When a FlexCache volume is created, atime-updates are already disabled, so there is no need to perform this action on the FlexCaches.
+When a FlexCache volume is created, atime-updates are already disabled, so there is no need to perform this action on the FlexCache volumes.

-Best Practice 1: Set atime update on origin to false.
+Best Practice 2: Set atime-updates on Origin to False.